Degree Requirements - Doctoral

 For all doctoral committees, the majority of the committee and the committee chair should be from the degree-granting academic unit or be affiliated with the academic unit.
 The chair must hold a doctoral degree.
 The graduate committee chair and the academic unit head recommend the committee composition to The Graduate School.
 Final approval of committee composition rests with The Graduate School.
 See Graduate Program of Study & Committee or Committee Revision forms.

 A student and committee can elect to add a graduate representative to the student’s graduate committee.
 See Optional Graduate Representative.

-NON-TENURE TRACK COMMITTEE MEMBERS — Committee members not holding tenure or tenure-track faculty status at MSU must submit documentation of their qualifications, including a vita and a letter of recommendation from the student’s department head to The Graduate School.
+NON-TENURE TRACK COMMITTEE MEMBERS — Committee members not holding tenure or tenure-track faculty status at MSU, including people from outside MSU, must submit a letter of recommendation from the student’s department head to The Graduate School.
 In some cases, these committee members may act as co-chair of a student’s committee.

 CHANGES TO THE COMMITTEE — The student may make changes to their committee, using the Graduate Committee Revision form.
 Committee makeup should not be changed simply to accommodate short term scheduling issues.

 COMMITTEE APPOINTMENT DEADLINE — The committee composition must be submitted to The Graduate School by the end of the student’s third (3rd) semester of graduate attendance.
 See Graduate Program of Study & Committee form.
 See Fees & Holds.